 What kind of feedback were you looking for in the public comment period?

 Broadly speaking, we wanted to get a sense of the overall usefulness of the proposed changes – so, for example, whether the disclosure topics are likely to have material financial implications and whether the associated metrics are appropriate.
 More specifically, we also asked for feedback on whether the tabular format for tailings facilities disclosure was the right choice; whether aggregating hazardous raw materials and waste related incidents is useful; and whether the proposed metrics appropriately captured key differences between industries.
-These were the areas where our public consultation didn’t surface as much clarity, so we had to make some judgment calls.
+These were the areas where our public consultation didn’t surface as much clarity, so we had to make some judgement calls.

 So, what have you heard?
 Do you consider the public comment period successful and were you able to resolve the open issues?